The Ground Floor restoration is complete! Want to know more? Click here.

 Reservations not necessary.

-NOTE: Tours are canceled in the case of heavy rain, snow, or extreme heat and cold advisories.
+NOTE: Walking tours may be canceled in the case of heavy rain, snow, or extreme heat and cold advisories.

 Unless otherwise noted, reservations are strongly suggested for all events.
 Purchase tickets online or call 212-777-1089.
 Prepayment required (cancellations accepted up to 48 hours in advance).